contentauth/c2pa-python/docs/context-settings.md

 - **Certificate chain** (`sign_cert`): An X.509 certificate chain in PEM format.
 The first certificate identifies the signer; subsequent certificates form a chain up to a trusted root.
 Verifiers use this chain to confirm the signature comes from a trusted source.
 - **Timestamp authority URL** (`ta_url`): An optional [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) timestamp server URL.
 When provided, the SDK requests a trusted timestamp during signing, proving _when_ the signature was made.
 This keeps signatures verifiable even after the signing certificate expires.

-### Signer from settings (recommended)
+### Signer from settings

 Configure signer credentials directly in settings.
-This is the most common approach:
+This is the most common and recommended approach:

 ```py
 ctx = Context.from_dict({